Why Use Personalized Products Recommendations?

 ASOS has highly designed emails that display recommendations based on customer browsing behavior.

-Recommend as few or as many makes sense for your brand.
+Recommend as few or as many that make sense for your brand.
 You can even do a multivariate test to test the number of recommendations to see if one works better than another.

 Want More Revenue?
 Try Adding Product Recommendations

-Generating revenue from your email marketing can be tough.
-Testing out fresh and new tactics can help get you closer to making your emails work harder and faster for you.
+Generating revenue from your email marketing can be challenging but testing out fresh and new tactics can help get you closer to making your emails work harder and faster for you.

-As we’ve seen, product recommendations have a substantial impact on revenue which make it a great area to test out for your brand.
+As we’ve seen, product recommendations have a substantial impact on revenue and increase engagement on your eCommerce site.